eLearning, Canvas Training Corner, Collaboratory, Tech Hub, XR Lab and Multimedia Studios, Multimedia Services

 The eLearning department is located in the BC Library located in Building D. The eLearning department, Instructional designers and the Library staff offer students, faculty and staff assistance with a multitude of services.

-Walk-in support available for students during the quarter.
+Walk-in training available for students during the quarter.
 This desk is supported by our student staff.

 - Hours: Monday to Friday from 11:00am to 1:00pm